Grosik212/Json_verify/README.md

 1. Download the `json_verify.py` file to your local environment.

-2. Make sure you have Python interpreter installed (required version: Python 3.x).
+2. Make sure you have Python interpreter installed

 3. You can use the program in your environment via command line or by incorporating it into your Python code.